Updated: Dec 22, 2022

 You can write down all of these decisions in a health directive in California, which is the best way to ensure your health choices are executed even after you've become unable to decide them yourself.

 However, these choices must be worded clearly, so people know exactly what you want to happen.
-If you don't know how these California advance directives work, you can consult a prescreened Living Trust Lawyer in Los Angeles.
+If you don't know how these California to advance directives work, you can consult a prescreened Living Trust Lawyer in Los Angeles.

 How Do I Make My Medical Choices?